tengznaim/dinosaur-game-ai/README.md

 1. Running the game, either for obtaining training data or actually using the AI is only possible on the main display (eg. the laptop screen instead of an external display)
 2. My browser is in dark mode and the game starts off at night for me.
 I don't currently know if it works well during the day time mode of the game.
+3. The current model isn't well trained in ducking situations due to less training data for this.

 ## Getting Started